🐾 UK Pet Passport | Updated July 2026

 • βœ… Microchip rules that catch people out

-• βœ… Rabies timeline β€” miss this and you’re cancelled
+• βœ… Rabies timeline β€” why the 21-day wait matters

 • βœ… 8-week countdown to travel day